TheRoyalDragonAdvisor/TheRoyalDragonAdvisor/README.md

   <details>
    <summary><inst>Questions - Why i don't ship Spike with other canons and fanons?</inst></summary>
-   <p>Shipping Spike with other canon and fanons may caused a  sex or heat shippers to appeared.
-Like shipping rarity x spike, etc, and more.</p>
+   <p>Shipping Spike with other canons and fanons may cause sex or heat shippers to appear.
+Like shipping rarity x spike, etc., and more.</p>
-   <p>I rather avoid sex or heat shippers whenever im afk or semi-afk.</p>
+   <p>I'd rather avoid sex or shippers whenever I'm AFK or semi-AFK.</p>
-   <p>I not feel uncomfortable sitting with a sex or heat shippers.</p>
+   <p>I do not feel uncomfortable sitting with a sex or heat shipper.</p>